eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <br />
 <details>
 <summary>Answer Q13.</summary>
 Many expressions are possible.
-Here is a few of them: <br />
+Here are a few of them: <br />
   * minimize(preservation area / preservation border) <br />
   * maximize(neighbour connections between preservation areas) <br />
   * Or add a constraint: number of border connections to other preservation areas cannot be less < 2) <br />